savob/statopt-python/README.md

    - Select the parameters to be adjusted in the adaption process, if enabled
 3. Adjust the `stateye.py` script to read the simulation configuration function from the desired simulation file.
 4. Run the `stateye.py` script.
-   - Users may be asked whether or not to update the previously saved channel information. **This is needed if the Touchstone files are updated**, but can be skipped in most cases.
    - If the simulation is expected to take a long time, the user will need to confirm that they want the simulation to proceed.
 5. Wait for the simulation to complete.
 6. Enjoy the results!

-*Tip: To increase the speed of the simulation, reduce the number of impulse response pre and postcursors.
-This will reduce the accuracy of the final results.*
+*Tip: To increase the speed of the simulation, reduce the number of impulse response pre- and post-cursors.
+Do note that this will reduce the accuracy of the final results.*

 ## Example Outputs